tetherball88/maras/docs/MCM_Settings.md

   - Jilted/divorce history
   - All that careful balance logic from the main system

-If you ask **“Will you marry me?”** – the answer is effectively “Yes, of course,” every time.
+If you ask **"Will you marry me?"** – the answer is effectively "Yes, of course," every time.

+> For a detailed breakdown of the marriage difficulty calculation that this cheat bypasses, see [Marriage Difficulty Configuration Guide](MarriageDifficultyConfig.md).

 **Perfect if:**
 - You just want to test downstream features (weddings, buffs, polygamy) quickly.
-- You’re running a sandbox save where everyone is contractually obligated to be your fiancé(e).
+- You're running a sandbox save where everyone is contractually obligated to be your fiancé(e).

 **Not recommended if:**
 - You want any semblance of challenge or roleplay.
-- You enjoy the feeling of *earning* that “Yes.”
+- You enjoy the feeling of *earning* that "Yes."

 ---